 The professors recommend exhibitions as one way of providing multiple pathways into robotics, accommodating multiple kinds of students.
 In recommending that programs culminate in an exhibition rather than a competition, they say that exhibitions maintain the motivational benefits of a public display found in competition, while eliminating competition's alienating side effects.

-The three other keys identified by the professors are: focus on themes as opposed to challenges, combine art and engineering, and encourage storytelling through projects.
-This photo shows a robotic xylophone created during Wellesley's Robotics Studio course.
+The three other keys identified by the professors from MIT and Wellesley are are: focus on themes as opposed to challenges, combine art and engineering, and encourage storytelling through projects.